Anaerobic Digestion Tools and Resources

 - Identify the names and locations of AD facilities processing food waste;

 - Document the processing capacity at AD facilities;

 - Track the growth of this capacity; and

 - Verify the end-uses of AD products such as digestate and biogas.

 The information collected will help EPA and other stakeholders develop future activities designed to support the use of anaerobic digestion as a management option for wasted food.
-Data collection for 2018 is currently underway.

 Although CoEAT was initially designed for use at Water Resource Recovery Facilities, it is a valuable tool for anyone operating an anaerobic digestion system.
 Use of the term Water Resource Recovery Facility (or WRRF) in this context is intentional.
 The term is indicative of the movement toward managing facilities previously called “Wastewater Treatment Plants” to produce clean water and reduce the nation’s dependence upon fossil fuel through the production and use of renewable energy.
 EPA-developed tools like CoEAT play a role in this transition.